 Is Independent Study Right for My Pupil?Information on what is required of the pupil to be successful and some of the ways in which schools offering independent study may vary.

-- Generally, success in independent study requires motivation and a strong commitment on the part of the student and, especially for a young student, his or her parents/guardians/caregivers.
-It also requires sufficient academic preparation to enable the student to work independently.
-Some schools require the student’s academic performance to be at or close to grade level, while other schools work with students who have fallen behind by providing additional individualized support necessary for success.
+Generally, success in independent study requires motivation and a strong commitment on the part of the pupil and, for most pupils, requires the support of parents, guardians, or caregivers.
+It also requires sufficient academic preparation to enable the pupil to work independently.
+Except for the 2021–22 school year, many local educational agencies (LEAs) offering independent study require the pupil’s academic performance to be at or close to grade level, while others work with pupils who have fallen behind by providing additional individualized support necessary for success.

-- It is important to learn about the characteristics of the independent study options available to your student to consider whether they will meet your student’s needs and interests.
-Here are some ways to locate information about an independent study school:
+It is important to learn about the characteristics of the independent study options available to your pupil to consider whether they will meet their needs and interests.
+Here are some ways to locate information about independent study programs or schools:

 - Use the information provided in How to Find Independent Study to locate independent study in your area.

-- Access school information on the California School Directory.
-Many schools have a Web site.
-If the school’s Web site is not listed, you may find it on the district’s Web site.
+- Access school information from the California School Directory.
+Many schools have a website.
+If the school’s website is not listed, you may find it on the district’s website.

 - Review the School Accountability Report Card for additional information about individual schools.

-- Talk with school officials and teachers and visit the school with your student to help you determine if the school and independent study offered meet your needs.
+- Talk with school officials and teachers about their independent study options and visit the school site offering the program with your pupil to help you determine if independent study will meet the needs of your pupil.

-- Independent study can be a great option for some students; however, it may not be the right option for every student who is not thriving at a traditional school.
-Some students might be better served in an educational option that is classroom-based and offers a smaller learning environment and more individualization.
-Many charter schools, alternative schools of choice, or magnet schools meet this description; these schools may also offer a particular academic focus or approach that would engage an individual student’s interests and best meet the student’s learning style.
+Independent study can be a great option for some pupils; however, it may not be the right option for every pupil who is not thriving in a regular classroom setting.
+Some pupils might be better served in an educational option that is classroom-based and offers a smaller learning environment and more individualization.
+Many charter schools, alternative schools of choice, or magnet schools meet this description; these schools may also offer a particular academic focus or approach that would engage an individual pupil’s interests and best meet the pupil’s learning style.